cskeen/immutable-irisdata/README.md

 This project is a microservice that provides access to a continually growing data set about Irises, in the style of the classic Iris data set.

+The KUDO operator that corresponds with this service is available here: https://github.com/cskeen/immutableirisdata-operator

+The OCI image for immutable-irisdata is hosted here: https://hub.docker.com/repository/docker/cskeen/irisdataset

 ### Deployment Requirements

  * Redis